RikkeKruse/LearningR/README.md

-TODO: Add more to the title of your project here

-# LeaningR:
+# LeaningR: Practicing awesomeness :D

 TODO: Give a brief description of what your project is about

-This project...
+This project is confusing

 # Brief description of folder and file contents